Leydig cell tumour

 Leydig cell tumour, also Leydig cell tumor (US spelling), (testicular) interstitial cell tumour and (testicular) interstitial cell tumor (US spelling), is a member of the sex cord-stromal tumour group of ovarian and testicular cancers.
 It arises from Leydig cells.
 While the tumour can occur at any age, it occurs most often in young adults.
+However, in women it tends to happen after menopapuse.

 A Sertoli–Leydig cell tumour is a combination of a Leydig cell tumour and a Sertoli cell tumour from Sertoli cells.

 Presentation

 The majority of Leydig cell tumors are found in males, usually at 5–10 years of age or in middle adulthood (30–60 years).
 Children typically present with precocious puberty.

-Due to excess testosterone secreted by the tumour, one-third of female patients present with a recent history of progressive masculinization.
-Masculinization is preceded by anovulation, oligomenorrhea, amenorrhea and defeminization.
-Additional signs include acne and hirsutism, voice deepening, clitoromegaly, temporal hair recession, and an increase in musculature.
-Serum testosterone level is high.

 In men, testicular swelling is the most common presenting feature.
 Other symptoms depend on age and the type of tumour.
 If it is secreting androgens the tumour is usually asymptomatic, but can cause precocious puberty in pre-pubertal boys.
 If the tumour secretes oestrogens it can cause feminisation in young boys.
 In adults, this causes a number of problems including gynaecomastia, erectile dysfunction, infertility, feminine hair distribution, gonadogenital atrophy, and a loss of libido.

+In women it tends to happen after menopause, but premenopausal cases have been reported.
+Sertoli–Leydig cell tumours of women tend to happen earlier, in the second or the third decade of a woman's life.
+Due to excess testosterone secreted by the tumour, one-third of female patients present with a recent history of progressive masculinization.
+Masculinization is preceded by anovulation, oligomenorrhea, amenorrhea and defeminization.
+Additional signs include acne and hirsutism, voice deepening, clitoromegaly, temporal hair recession, and an increase in musculature.
+Serum testosterone level is high.